Omii2899/Brain-Tumor-Classification/README.md

    - `example-mlflow.ipynb`: A Jupyter notebook demonstrating the use of MLflow for tracking machine learning experiments, including logging parameters, metrics, and model artifacts.             |

-### Description

-This data card provides an overview of the variables present in the dataset after preprocessing and feature engineering.
-Each variable has a specific role, data type, and description to help understand its significance in the context of brain tumor detection and classification using MRI images.
-This comprehensive data card can be included in the README file to provide clarity on the dataset's structure and the preprocessing steps applied.
-This dataset only includes image-related information and does not contain any personal information about patients.

 ## Data storage and Model Registry: